The Astrophysics Data System Logo astrophysics data system

 article journal article

-eprint article preprinted in arXiv
+eprint preprinted article

 inproceedings article appearing in a conference proceedings